CliffordF/CliffordF/README.md

-- 👋 Hi, I’m @CliffordF
+- 👋 Hi, I’m @Clifford Frederic
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web developpement and online advertising.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning web applications.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project that could help.
-- 📫 How to reach me ...
+- 📫 You can reach me at: contact@clifforddigitalmarketing.com

 <!---
 CliffordF/CliffordF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.